mmarszal7/WebGraphics/README.md

 - MeshBasicMaterial
 - MeshNormalMaterial - for debugging - showing surfaces on 3d
 - MeshStandardMaterial - with light, shoadow etc.

+- Shader - small program (in this context it is written in glsl) that is ment to do a single task - function that runs on every single pixel (without knowledge of any other pixels)

 To do: